“The things you own end up owning you.”

 We all need certain things to live a fulfilled and meaningful life.
 But the more we hold on to, the more they own us.

-Next time before you buy something, ask yourself:
+Next time before you accumulate something, ask yourself:

 “What is it really costing me?”